C2SP/wycheproof/doc/formats.md

 **Type** | **Representation**
 :------- | :-----------------
 HexBytes | This is an array of bytes represented as by hexadecimal string.
 BigInt   | An integer in hexadecimal representation using a twos complement representation and big-endian order.
 The integer is negative if the first byte is greater character is greater than 7.
-Starting with verion 0.7 the size is always a multiple of 2.
+Starting with version 0.7 the size is always a multiple of 2.
 This simplifies conversion to an array of bytes.
 Examples: 259: "0103", -192: "ff40", 0: "00", 255: "00ff"
 Asn      | A hexadecimal encoded array of bytes.
 This may be a valid or invalid ASN encoding.
 Der      | A valid DER encoding represented as a hexadecimal string.
 Pem      | A valid PEM encoded key